jina-ai/jina/docs/how-to/scale-out.md

 ⠇       DONE ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━╸━━━━━ 0:00:03 37.0 step/s .
 115 steps done in 3 seconds
 ```

-As you can see, now it only takes 3 seconds to finish the task.
-Quite intuitive, right?
-If you are deploying Jina with K8s, you can consider this `Executor` as a K8s `Deployment` and each `replica` as a K8s `Pod`.
+As you can see, it now only takes three seconds to finish the task.
+If you deploy Jina with Kubernetes, you can consider this `Executor` as a Kubernetes `Deployment` and each `replica` as a `Pod`.

 ## Split data into partitions: Shards

 ### Context

-Now with your text corpus encoded as TF-IDF embeddings,
-it's time to save the results.
+Now with the text corpus encoded as TF-IDF embeddings, it's time to save the results.
-We'll use Jina's [ANNLiteIndexer](https://hub.jina.ai/executor/7yypg8qk) to persist our embeddings for fast Approximate Nearest Neighbor Search.
+We'll use Jina's [ANNLiteIndexer](https://hub.jina.ai/executor/7yypg8qk) to persist the embeddings for fast Approximate Nearest Neighbor Search.

-And you add this `ANNLiteIndexer` to your Flow:
+Let's add `ANNLiteIndexer` to the Flow:

 ```python
 from jina import Flow